sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain.md

 There's not much documentation for `resolve_target` at the moment, but it does expect an `Option<&'a TextureView>`.
 Fortunately, we can use `None`.

 `load_op` and `store_op` define what operation to perform when gpu looks to load and store the colors for this color attachment for this render pass.
-We'll get more into this when we cover alpha blending, but for now we just `LoadOp::Clear` the texture when the render pass starts, and `StoreOp::Store` the colors when it ends.
+We'll get more into this when we cover render passes in depth, but for now we just `LoadOp::Clear` the texture when the render pass starts, and `StoreOp::Store` the colors when it ends.

 The last field `clear_color` is just the color to use when `LoadOp::Clear` and/or `StoreOp::Clear` are used.
 This is where the blue color comes from.